 - (a) All grievances except those relating to the following shall be resolved by expedited arbitration: - i.
-Dismissals; - ii.
+Dismissals: - ii.
 Suspensions in excess of five (5) working days; - iii.
 Policy grievances; - iv.
-Grievances requiring the presentation of extrinsic evidence; - v.
-Grievances where a local party intends to raise a preliminary objection; - vi.
-Grievances arising from the duty to accommodate; and - vii.
-Grievances arising from the interpretation, application and administration of the Common Agreement, including but not limited to, the application of Article 13.1 of the Common Agreement. - (b) Those grievances not suitable for resolution at expedited arbitration, as listed under section 2(a) above, may be referred to arbitration under the provisions of the local agreement. - (c) By mutual agreement, a grievance falling into any of the categories as listed under section 2(a) above, may be placed into the expedited arbitration process.
+Grievances requiring substantial interpretation of a provision of the collective agreement; - v.
+Grievances requiring the presentation of extrinsic evidence; - vi.
+Grievances where a local party intends to raise a preliminary objection; - vii.
+Grievances arising from the duty to accommodate; and - viii.
+Grievances arising from the interpretation, application and administration of the Common Agreement, including but not limited to, the application of Article 13.1 of the Common Agreement. - (b) Those grievances not suitable for resolution at expedited arbitration, as listed under section 2 (a) above, may be referred to arbitration under the provisions of the local agreement. - (c) By mutual agreement, a grievance falling into any of the categories as listed under section 2 (a) above, may be placed into the expedited arbitration process.